 You wanna pizza me?

 These days, it is difficult to find a pizza restaurant that doesn’t offer fantastic vegan cheese!
 Not just chain restaurants but independents everywhere are getting in on the action.
 But here’s a secret: pizza without cheese is pretty amazing!
-Load with toppings and douse with chili oil and you may never go back!
+Load with toppings and douse with chilli oil and you may never go back!

 Work events are often arranged by colleagues, so let them know you’re vegan and that you’re happy to talk to the venue directly if it makes things easier.
 You’ll feel more confident about attending if you know there will something for you to eat.

 What if there’s nothing vegan on the menu?